WQEQWEQ2323/OpticalCircleFitting/README.md

    - One is implemented by a 4f system made of two lenses.
    - The other is implemented through superposition of the device’s transmission function with the phase of a single lens.

-   In the file “证明4-f和单透镜.md”, I describe the mechanism in detail and distinguish the differences between these two spatial-filtering systems.
+   In the file “证明4-f和单透镜.md”/"spatial filtering.md", I describe the mechanism in detail and distinguish the differences between these two spatial-filtering systems.
 The superposition-based system has very high spatial integration, but it has unavoidable defects; the 4f system is more complex spatially, but gives the best spatial-filtering performance.

 2. **After understanding optical convolution, you’ll need some computer vision background.**
    You should know that gradients, as local information, are often obtained by convolving the image with a small kernel.
 Since optical systems are linear and compatible with convolution, we use the Sobel operator to extract gradients (the Canny operator is more complex and involves nonlinear operations).

    In computer vision, due to sampling limits, the Sobel operator only extracts gradients in 8 directions: 0°, 45°, 90°, …, 315°.
 But optical convolution acts in real physical space and is continuous, unlike the discrete operation in CV.
 Therefore, we extend SobelX + 1i·SobelY to cover all angles over 360°, i.e., a spiral phase, to extract finer gradients.
 This is also the principle behind spiral phase contrast imaging.
-The proof is in “菲涅尔衍射-汉克尔变换-螺旋相称成像.md”.
+The proof is in “菲涅尔衍射-汉克尔变换-螺旋相称成像.md”/"spiarl phase contrasting imaging.md".

 From here on is my original thinking.